-- An estimated \$1.2 billion dollars' worth of school lunch food is wasted nationally every year.18 - The availability of junk food, known as "competitive foods," contributes to food waste in school cafeterias.
-Students pass over healthier lunch options in favor of chips and candy found in vending machines.19 - There are a variety of ways to encourage students to select and eat the healthiest foods in the school lunchroom.
-For example, offering sliced fruit can increase student consumption by over 70%.20 - Students that experience growing fruits and vegetables in a garden are more likely to eat fruits and vegetables.21 - Similar to grocery store samples, doing "taste tests" for fruits, vegetables and other healthy foods can be offered before they are served in the cafeteria.
-By familiarizing students with new foods, taste tests can help ensure that an item is marketable before it's offered on the menu.22
+- Studies have found that uneaten food in US schools could amount to \$1.7 billion dollars every year. - The availability of junk food, known as "competitive foods," contributes to food waste in school cafeterias.
+Students may pass over the healthier lunch options and go for the chips, candy and other junk food in the vending machines. - There are a variety of ways to encourage students to select and eat the healthiest foods in the school lunchroom.
+For example, offering sliced fruit can increase student consumption by over 70%.16 - An expanding body of research shows that when students help grow fruits and vegetables, they are more likely to eat more produce and try different kinds, too.17 - Similar to grocery store samples, doing "taste tests" for fruits, vegetables and other healthy foods can be offered before they are served in the cafeteria.
+Taste tests are a great way to introduce new menu items and get students excited to try healthy food choices.18